qrzn23/min/wip/confessions/content.md

 On my own arrival at Rodkass, I mad rather a beast of myself.
 I had been starving on canned food for nearly two months, and that half-warm, half-cooked fresh mutton made me practically insane.
 I was suffering the agonies of sugar starvation plus the effects of a recurrence of malaria, so that vomiting and diarrhoea were continuous.
 But never in my whole life have I tasted anything like that mutton.
 I gorged myself to the gullet, was violently sick and ordered a fresh dinner.

-I am more an antique Roman than a Dane,
+> I am more an antique Roman than a Dane,
-….There's yet some mutton left.
+> ….There's yet some mutton left.

 I may mention in this place that experience has convinced me of the truth of the Hindu theories about Prana.
 Apart from the chemical and physiological transactions involved in eating, one is nourished directly, but what one must call, however one may hate to do so, the vital principle in food.
 We had already found on Iztaccihuatl that canned food ten years old failed to nourish anything like as well as stuff recently tinned.
 We derived much more energy from fresh-killed mutton, cooked before rigor mortis had set in, than from ordinary butcher's meat.
 I ultimately learnt that I could make myself actually drunk on half a dozen oysters chewed in the manner of the yogis.

 One of the practices of Hatha Yoga consists in learning to reverse the peristaltic action of the alimentary canal at will, so that one can make oneself sick quietly without spasmodic action.
 What they do is to swallow a number of yards of tarband and eject it again by training the necessary muscles.
 They then apply these principles to their rice and, after allowing it to remain in the stomach for a short time, quietly reject it.
 This rice, though unchanged in appearance, contains no nourishment, so that a dog who ate it would starve.
 The object of the yogi is to relieve his body of the responsibility of dealing with the elements of the food which do not contribute to sustenance.
 One is forced to suspect the existence of some subtle principle attached to organic substances which gradually disappears after death, rapidly at first, and then with increasing slowness, so that the process is not complete perhaps for years.
-It is like the elimination of impurities from alcohol, the first distillation gets rid of most of them, but there is a residuum carried over which requires repeated fractionation.[2]
+It is like the elimination of impurities from alcohol, the first distillation gets rid of most of them, but there is a residuum carried over which requires repeated fractionation.^[WEH Note: Aside from a caution against bulimia in this question, there is an observation to make.

-Footnotes:

-[1] WEH Note: 100.7 Degrees F.

-[2] WEH Note: Aside from a caution against bulimia in this question, there is an observation to make.
 Crowley speculated elsewhere that the human spirit might attach to the body after death in just such a manner as the vital principle in food.
-This led him to recommend cremation as a remedy for prolonged post-mortem agony.
+This led him to recommend cremation as a remedy for prolonged post-mortem agony.]

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 37.
+### Chapter 37.

 From the hot spring one goes gently along the valley to Askole.
 The whole march is short, easy and delightful.
 It only occupied five hours, of which at least three were spent at the rope bridge and in the pool.

 The entire journey had been extraordinarily favourable.
 We had had very little bad weather, the coolies had behaved admirably, there had been no accidents and no sickness, except for my own dermatological trouble.
 At Askole, however, several of the servants were slightly indisposed for a couple of days.

 We spent ten days in this village.
 Beyond this point there are no supplies of any sort.
 It was therefore necessary to establish a depot of food for the men higher up.
 The difficulty in travelling in uninhabited countries is that a man who eats (say) two pounds a day and carries sixty pounds can carry nothing except his own food on a journey of thirty marches.
 Our problem was how to get about one hundred and ten loads deposited at a distance representing (there and back) not less than twenty marches.
 We bought every pound of everything eatable in the valley and employed every man available.
 This meant (roughly) three men to carry one load, one for the load itself, the other two for the food of the three.
 Even with the advance depots, the task strained the resources of the valley.

 There was one trifling conflict of opinion between myself and Eckenstein at Askole.
 It was arranged that our valises should not exceed forty pounds on the glacier, though many of the loads exceeded fifty.
 I could not get my belongings within the limit.
 Eckenstein wanted me to leave behind my library.
 His theory of travelling in wild countries was that one should temporarily become an absolute savage; but my experience had already shown me that man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.
 I attributed the almost universal mental and moral instability of Europeans engaged in exploring to their lack of proper intellectual relaxation far more than to any irritations and hardships inseparable from physical conditions.
 Conrad's “An Outpost of Progress” and Kipling's story of the lighthouse keeper who went mad are outstanding examples of the psychological processes which are likely to occur.
 Perfectly good friends become ready to kill each other over a lump of sugar.
-I won't say that I couldn't have stood the Baltoro glacier in the absence of Milton and the rest; but it is at least the case that Pfannl went actually mad, that Wessely brooded on food to the point of stealing it, and that Eckenstein and Knowles[1] both lost their heads over the cholera scare!
+I won't say that I couldn't have stood the Baltoro glacier in the absence of Milton and the rest; but it is at least the case that Pfannl went actually mad, that Wessely brooded on food to the point of stealing it, and that Eckenstein and Knowles^[The latter under the powerful influence of the Chief — otherwise he would not have turned a hair.] both lost their heads over the cholera scare!
 Thus the only man beside myself to retain perfect mental balance was the doctor, who kept his mind constantly occupied by observations in natural history, photography, writing articles for the Swiss newspapers, keeping an elaborate journal for the purposes of his book on the expedition, and spending the rest of his spare time in playing chess with me.

 Eckenstein made himself quite unpleasant to me, which was utterly out of his character; and, by itself, evidence of the strain on his temper caused by the Austrian idiocies and vanities.
 I wasted no words.
 I merely shrugged my shoulders and said: either I took my books with me or I left the expedition.
 Needless to say, I carried my point.
 It may strike some people that I was a little outre-cuidant about it; but I take matters like this very seriously.
 I would rather bear physical starvation than intellectual starvation, any day of the week.
 It is one of the most frightful consequences of increasing age that one finds fewer and fewer of one's contemporaries worth talking to.
 One is forced more and more to seek society either with the great masters of the past or with discarnate intelligences.